In the world of crowdfunding, there’s no such thing as a sure thing.

 How to avoid getting burned

-Over the years, I’ve backed dozens of different Kickstarter projects; only one has failed to deliver (don’t worry, I got a refund).
+Over the years, I’ve backed dozens of different Kickstarter projects — but not a single one has failed to deliver.
 I attribute this long history of not getting screwed over to two things: a dash of luck and a heaping helping of careful consideration.
 Before I pledge support to a project, I look at a range of different things to determine if the project is likely to be successful.
-To help you out, I’ve arranged those tips into a handy checklist that you can easily remember with the mnemonic “CRACK.”
+To help you out, I’ve arranged these tips into a handy checklist that you can easily remember with the mnemonic “CRACK.”

 While there’s still no guarantee that you won’t get burned, the CRACK method will help you spot red flags and decrease your chances of getting left empty-handed (and empty-pocketed).